Steve Chapman (columnist): Career

 Chapman was a staff writer and associate editor of The New Republic magazine from 1978 to 1981.
 He joined the editorial board of the Chicago Tribune in 1981 and began writing a twice-a-week opinion column on national and international affairs in 1982.
-His column is syndicated by Creators Syndicate.
-He took a buyout from the Tribune in 2021.
+His column was syndicated by Creators Syndicate.
+He took a buyout from the Tribune in 2021, and currently writes a monthly column for them.

 Media critic Jack Shafer has described him as “a polymath, a creative policy wonk, a tap-dancing writer, a true son of liberty, (and) a failed Christian,” noting his “pro-gun, antigovernment, pro-peace, anti-drug-war, pro-market views.”

 Chapman has described his political views as “moderate libertarian.”

 Personal life

 Chapman has two sons and a daughter from his first marriage.
 He married Cyn Sansing Mycoskie in 2007 and has three stepsons.